carlgira/weblogicbeat/README.md

 ## Future work
+- The management/tenant-monitoring REST api is deprecated, update to new api.
-Include other information gathered from JMX. (use jolokia)
+- Include other information gathered from JMX. (use jolokia)